How to Succeed in the Golf Industry in 2023 (Or Any Business for That Matter)

 Patrick Koenig focused on publishing unique photos with witty captions, that people love.

 That worked, so what does he do?
 He quits his job, buys an RV and travels around the country playing 405 rounds of golf in 365 days.

 That’s a lot of focus – and a lot of witty captions.

-Akbar Chistie single handedly reinvented the golf accessory business by focusing on the marriage between function, style, and history in his products at Seamus Golf.
+Akbar Chisti single-handedly reinvented the golf accessory business by focusing on the marriage between function, style, and history in his products at Seamus Golf.